-Travel might be on hold, but that has not stopped these conservation champions from continuing their much-needed work across the globe.
+Even through lockdowns and travel restrictions, these conservation champions continued their much-needed work across the globe.
 While the coronavirus seems to be taking over the world, these Ker & Downey partners are proof that conservation still matters and that forces of good will always prevail.

 Caiman Ecological Refuge